openviglet/openviglet.github.io/_modules/turing_blazon.markdown

 ---
 title: OpenText Blazon
 solution: turing
-description: Turing AI detects Entities of OpenText Blazon Documents using OCR and NLP, generating Blazon XML to show the entities into document.
+description: Turing ES detects Entities of OpenText Blazon Documents using OCR and NLP, generating Blazon XML to show the entities into document.
 ---